Best Crypto Hardware Wallets 2025

 Moving your crypto to a wallet you control is often the best move, but is a software wallet just as good a choice?
 Probably not.

 A software wallet like MetaMask (Ethereum) or Electrum (Bitcoin) generates and stores the private keys on an internet-connected device.
 The private keys used to authorize transactions are on your device at all times.
-If multinational companies like Microsoft and Oracle have security vulnerabilities in their applications, hot wallets developed by smaller teams may be at risk as well.
+If mega-companies like Subaru and Apple have security vulnerabilities in their applications, hot wallets developed by smaller teams may be at risk as well.

 Conversely, hardware wallets store your private keys on a separate device not connected to the internet.
-Even when temporarily connected to a computer or mobile device, the hardware wallet’s firmware limits interaction with your wallet to accepting or declining a transaction by clicking a button or taking a similar action on the device in your possession.
+Even when temporarily connected to a computer or mobile device, the hardware wallet’s firmware limits interaction with your wallet.
+All you can do is accept or decline a transaction by clicking a button or taking a similar action on the device in your possession.

 Both types of wallets share some similar risks, however.
-Specifically, safeguarding the wallet’s seed phrase or private key is tantamount, but sometimes, they get out into the wild.
+Specifically, the safety of the wallet’s seed phrase or private key is paramount, but sometimes, they can get out into the wild.

 metamask recovery phrase

-If someone else has this seed phrase, also called a recovery phrase or mnemonic phrase, they can create a duplicate of your wallet (and its keys) and send your crypto to another wallet you can’t access.
+If someone else has this seed phrase, also called a recovery phrase or mnemonic phrase, they can create a duplicate of your wallet (and its keys).
+In other words, they can send your crypto to another wallet you can’t access.
 Any compatible software wallet can be used to access a crypto wallet created by a hardware device if someone has the seed phase.

-The seed phrase and private key look different, but either can be used to make a carbon copy of your wallet.
+The seed phrase and private key look different.
+However, either can be used to make a carbon copy of your wallet.
 They’re really just two ways of expressing the same value.

 metamask private key

 This concern applies to both hot and cold wallets because they both use seed phrases and private keys.
-Choose a secure way to store your seed phrase so you can recreate your wallet if needed while preventing someone else from making a copy of your wallet elsewhere.
+Choosing a secure way to store your seed phrase allows you to recreate your wallet.
+This is often needed to prevent someone else from making a copy of your wallet elsewhere.

-Generally, avoid storing your seed phrase in cloud storage or leaving it somewhere where others can find it.
+Storing your seed phrase in cloud storage or leaving it somewhere where others can find is also advised against.

 How to Choose a Hardware Cryptocurrency Wallet

-Which cryptocurrency hardware wallet is right for your needs depends on your risk profile and how you think you’ll use your wallet.
+Which cryptocurrency hardware wallet is right for you depends on your risk profile and how you think you’ll use your wallet.
 Cost, transparency, security features, and even mobile support can all play a role in your purchase decision.

 1. Security Features